GabrieleBocchi/unitn-mds/README.md

 Each group is asked to develop it's own code and submit the work some days before the challenge.
 The day of the challenge activities are divided in two phases:

-- **defense phase**, where each group need to embed a watermark inside three images with the choosen strategy
+- **defense phase**, where each group need to embed a watermark inside three images with the chosen strategy
 - **attack phase**, where each group is asked to perform a variety of attacks on images watermarked by others groups.
   The goal is to remove the watermark of as much images as possible without degrading the image quality